- The Dresden Files:

 - Edgedancer (a novella of The Stormlight Archive):

 - Wyndle grumbles that he was supposed to be assigned to a cobbler; a book earlier, the readers were briefly introduced to a Knight Radiant initiate who's a shoemaker.
+And it's probably a good thing Wyndle didn't get assigned to him, he was killed by the main antagonist in Edgedancer.

 - In one of the earlier books, Hoid mentions having once spent a better part of the year in the stomach of a greatshell; here, it's mentioned again, as it turns out Lift has witnessed the moment Hoid hopped into the creature's maw.